2000 Oklahoma Sooners football team

 The 2000 Oklahoma Sooners football team represented the University of Oklahoma in the 2000 NCAA Division I-A football season, the 106th season of Sooner football.
 The team was led by Bob Stoops in his second season as head coach.
 They played their home games at Oklahoma Memorial Stadium in Norman.
 During this season, they competed in the Big 12 Conference.

 The Sooners opened the season ranked #19, the first time they had made it into a pre-season poll in five years.

 After four early-season victories against unranked foes, Oklahoma had risen to #10 in the country.

-Beginning at the end of September, OU defeated #11 Texas (63-14), #2 Kansas State (41-31), and #1 Nebraska (31-14).
+Beginning at the end of September, OU defeated #11 Texas (63–14), #2 Kansas State (41–31), and #1 Nebraska (31–14).
 By that point, the Sooners had risen to #1 in the polls, a position they retained through the rest of the season.

 The 2000 team claimed OU’s first Big 12 title and its 37th conference title overall by beating Kansas State in the Big 12 conference championship game.

-The Sooners were invited to the 2001 Orange Bowl, which served as the BCS National Championship Game that year, where they beat the defending national champion Florida State Seminoles by a score of 13-2.

-The Sooners finished the season 13-0, claiming Oklahoma's seventh national championship in football.
+The Sooners were invited to the 2001 Orange Bowl, which served as the BCS National Championship Game that year, where they beat the defending national champion Florida State Seminoles by a score of 13–2.
+The Sooners finished the season 13-0, claiming Oklahoma's seventh national championship in football and first since 1985.

 Three OU players were named consensus All Americans after the 2000 season: linebacker Rocky Calmus, quarterback Josh Heupel, and free safety J. T. Thatcher.